Home Doh Ref

 • Pre/post hooks for async phases can also be async

-When extending or creating patterns, focus on the phase methods (object_phase, builder_phase, and custom phases) to properly initialize your objects and build any child components.
-Use AsyncNew() when any phase in your pattern hierarchy needs asynchronous operations.
+When extending or creating patterns, focus on the phase methods (object_phase, builder_phase, and custom phases) to initialize your objects and build any child components.
+Use AsyncNew() as the standard initialization method - it enables async phases throughout the entire object hierarchy, allowing all objects and children to use async phases in their construction lifecycle.